- BIA - Business Impact Analysis Risk Methodology Defined

 - Protect sensitive and personal information - Personal devices are full of personal information, documents, and applications that are on the device for non-work purposes.
 There should be a way to identify your personal vs. corporate owned devices, and apply a particular policy to hide the personal information from IT administrators.

 - Implement a records management policy for business records - Records management is a critical compliance requirement and should be controlled by the enterprise and not left to the individual user.
 A clear definition of what is a business record and how it should be saved and archived should be defined.
-(See Record Management, Retention, and Destruction Policy)
+(See Record Classification, Management, Retention, and Destruction policy)

 - Isolate corporate data - When supporting BYOD, you need to be able to isolate corporate data on the phone, which includes, but is not limited to: Mandated records management requirements for archive and revival; Disaster recovery and business continuity implications; e-Mail Accounts; VPN and Wireless settings; and Enterprise applications that have been pushed down Documents.